 But it seems that the shaggy perms and crispy ringlets of the 80s and 90s are long gone.
 Curly, coily and wavy hair types everywhere are shunning straighteners and blow outs, and embracing their natural curl patterns with outstanding results.

 So, what is the secret to these sleek, shiny, defined curls we see filling up our Instagram timelines?
 Is it obtainable?
 The answer is yes.

 Turns out curly hair is not that difficult to manage at all, if you work with it instead of against it.
 Maintaining hair health is of utmost importance to any hair type, but there are a few little tricks to taking care of curls that can take your hair from frizz to fabulous with ease.
 Take a look at our top 7 simple hair hacks that will seriously change your life, and make you fall in love with your gorgeous, natural curls.

 Use sulphate-free shampoo and conditioner

 Most traditional shampoos contain sulphates to remove dirt and product buildup from your hair.
 These are very harsh cleansers that can be very damaging on coloured, dry and/or curly hair.

 Choosing a sulphate free option like our Miracle Shampoo and Conditioner to gently cleanse your hair without stripping it.

 When you brush straight hair, you’re helping to distribute the natural oils from your scalp down the lengths of the hair shaft, but with curly hair it’s more difficult.
 This is partly why curly hair can get frizzy, it’s your hair’s way of saying it’s thirsty!

-Nourish dehydrated locks with a hydrating leave in hair conditioner or weekly hair treatment like our Everything Mask.
+Nourish dehydrated locks with a hydrating leave in hair conditioner or weekly hair treatment like our Miracle Mask.

 Avoid rough drying your hair